JosephLalli/VCFclass/docs/source/api.rst

 ======================================================
-VCFclass - An interface for reading and writing SAM files
+VCFclass - An interface for interacting with VCF files
 ======================================================

 Introduction